Description

 Introduces information and skills needed for self-defense in threatening situations.
 Covers criminal and survival psychology to help understand the mind and behaviors of an attacker.
 Emphasizes environmental awareness, verbal defense, vital point striking, ground escape tactics, and weapon and knife defense.
 Audit available.

-Stresses the proper guidelines, principles, and techniques of weight lifting and the development of muscular strength and endurance.
-Introduces the development of individual weight training programs which allow for body and strength differences, including weight training etiquette and safety.
+Introduces the proper guidelines, principles, and techniques of weight lifting and the development of muscular strength and endurance.
+Explores the development of individual weight training programs which allow for body and strength differences, including weight training etiquette and safety.
 Introduces evaluation techniques for muscular endurance and strength.
 Audit available.

 Continues to stress the proper guidelines, principles, and techniques of weight lifting and the development of muscular strength and endurance at an intermediate level.
 Introduces intermediate level evaluation techniques for muscular strength and endurance.
 Continues the development of individual weight training programs.
-Recommended: PE 181A Beginning Weight Training or equivalent.
+Recommended: PE 181A.
 Audit available.

-Reinforces the proper guidelines, principles and techniques of weight lifting, and the development of muscular strength, endurance and power at an advanced level.
+Continues to reinforce the proper guidelines, principles and techniques of weight lifting, and the development of muscular strength, endurance and power at an advanced level.
 Introduces Olympic lifting techniques.
 Continues development of individual weight training programs and advanced evaluation techniques.
-Recommended: PE 181B Intermediate Weight Training or equivalent.
+Recommended: PE 181B.
 Audit available.

 PE 181D.
 Interval Training I. 1 Credit.